Brazil: Public Health, Race, and Human Rights

 - SIT Study Abroad Gear

-During the first seven weeks of the program, students live with host families in Salvador, the capital of the state of Bahia and home to Brazil's largest Afro Brazilian population.
-Salvador was Brazil's first capital city and the former center of the Portuguese colonial empire; in 1985 the city was declared a UNESCO World Heritage Site due to its historical importance, cultural vibrancy, and aesthetic appeal.
-Read more about this designation.
+While in Salvador, students attend classes at the program base and live with a host family.
+Salvador was Brazil's first capital city and the former center of the Portuguese colonial empire.
+In 1985, the city was declared a UNESCO World Heritage Site due to its historical importance, cultural vibrancy, and aesthetic appeal.
+Read more about Salvador’s UNESCO designation.
+Today, Salvador is home to Brazil's largest Afro-Brazilian population.

 Independent Study Project

 Students spend the final four weeks of the semester engaged in an Independent Study Project (ISP).
-Students conduct their projects in Salvador, the state of Bahia, or with program approval, another area of the Brazilian northeast.
+Students conduct their projects in Salvador, or with program approval, another area in the Brazilian northeast.
 Engaging in primary research, students critically examine a topic related to public policy and community welfare in Brazil.
-Sample topic areas include:
+Sample ISP topic areas include:

 - Factors affecting human health in a quilombo community